 More Security-focused Content

 The FB-ISAO’s sponsor Gate 15 publishes a free daily newsletter called the SUN.
 Curated from their open source intelligence collection process, the SUN informs leaders and analysts with the critical news of the day and provides a holistic look at the current global, all-hazards threat environment.
 Ahead of the daily news cycle, the SUN allows current situational awareness into the topics that will impact your organization.
-To sign-up for the SUN, send an email to gate15@gate15.global.
+To sign-up for the SUN, send an email to [email protected].

 Related Posts